avocado-framework-tests/avocado-misc-tests/io/nvmf/nvmftest.py.data/README.txt

 Inputs Needed (in multiplexer file):
 ------------------------------------
-* namespace	-	namespace on the peer to configure for NVMf
+* namespaces    -   comma separated namespaces on the peer to configure for NVMf
-* peer_ip	-	peer IP address
+* peer_ips      -   comma separated peer IP address